lishuaiii/ielts/oral.part1.topics.md

 > and I am a computer programmer which was my favorite job, and now, I want to be a travller, walking around the world, that's why I learn English.

 ### FAMILY
-* Describe your family?

 > My family members include my mum, my dad, and me. as what I said, I'm the only one child of my parents, and I'm available.
 > My parents have lazy lives, they totally enjoy themselves life after work.
 I admire them and respect them and love them, and vice versa.
 > And now I live separated with them, and I miss them very much, vice versa.

-* Do you have a large or small family?
-* How much time do you spend with your family?
-* What do you like to do together as a family?
-* Do you get along well with your family?
-* Are people in your country generally close to their families?

 ### WORK
 * What do you do?